cainweideman/PILS/README.md

 Download fma_metadata.zip and extract tracks.csv from this (required to get the genres using fma_get_genres) to the same folder.

-run fma_convert.py to rewrite the data from fma_small to mp3-data, a cleaner and more easy to use data format.
+run fma_convert.py to relocate the data from fma_small to mp3-data, a cleaner and more easy to use directory.

 run mp3_to_mfcc.py to convert mp3 data to MFCCs (default: Saved in mfcc_dict.pickle) In case you cannot/don't want to run this file, the output is also available at https://drive.google.com/drive/u/1/folders/1ovOgYFLUD70kid8qOUmLmJ-TCU7U1oxm for people that have a RUG email account.
 (Not on github as the filesize is too large.)